Hydropolis, Wrocław

+Background

 According to its website, "Hydropolis is a place where diverse multimedia technologies, interactive installations, faithful replicas and models, as well as touch screens providing extensive information, serve one purpose - to show water from various fascinating perspectives."
 The exhibition consists of a series of thematic areas: The Planet of Water, The Depths, The Ocean of Life, Relaxation Zone, Man and Water, The History of Water Engineering, The City and Water, The States of Water, along with a children's zone and a temporary exhibition zone.
 The centre is fully accessible for people with disabilities.
 In addition to the exhibition, Hydropolis offers educational workshops for children from kindergarten through secondary school age.